mdorn/okta-dev-workshop/README.md

 dotnet run
 ```

-- Your API service is now running at http://localhost:8000
+- Your API service is now running at http://localhost:8000 - the relevant API endpoint is http://localhost:8000/api/messages

 > **NOTE**: In a real world scenario, the resource server would want to validate the token for the existence of the `messages` scope before granting access, either via application code or via an [API Gateway](https://okta-api-am.herokuapp.com/).
 The Sample App may or may not be doing this for you.